sujaysrinivas/HRAnalytics/README.md

 ### Recommendations
 From the dashboard, we can conclude the following:
 1. The Attrition Rate is about 50.21%.
-It can only be reduced when all the employee issues are addressed by the management.
+It can only be reduced when all the employee issues are addressed by the management
 2. The Work Life Balance in some departments and Job Roles are very low highlighting it as a potential reason for Employees leaving.
-Addressing this issue will reduce the departure of large number of employees.
+Addressing this issue will reduce the departure of large number of employees
-3. Identifying Departments with lower performance ratings and providing them with proper Training and necessary support will lead to better performance grades.
+3. Identifying Departments with lower performance ratings and providing them with proper Training and necessary support will lead to better performance grades
-4. Providing better Salary structure according to the experience and Performance based Incentives will lead to better employee retention thereby reducing attrition.
+4. Providing better Salary structure according to the experience and Performance based Incentives will lead to better employee retention thereby reducing attrition